 Hello, friends.
 How are you?
 It’s been a long time between posts.
 Almost 21 months, in fact!
 When I last wrote I was on the cusp of motherhood, preparing for maternity leave and contemplating the next phase of my business.
 I got some great advice – the crux of which was ‘forget work for a while and focus on your baby.’
 And that’s exactly what I’ve done.

 Our precious daughter, Elsie, arrived on the 15th of October 2018 weighing a hefty 4.23kg and has been the light of our lives ever since.
-Looking back, I was so excited but also so nervous about becoming a mum.
+Looking back, I was so excited but also very nervous about becoming a mum.
 I needn’t have been.
 We’ve been so lucky with our Elsie girl.
 She’s been a delightfully easygoing, content little bubba from the day she arrived; slotting into our lives pretty seamlessly.
 In fact, it’s hard to remember life before her.

 For the first 12 months of motherhood, writing was the last thing on my mind.
 I could say I was just too busy to find the time, but on reflection that’s not true.
 Life has been wonderfully slow while I’ve been wholly focused on our precious girl.
-From the beginning, when we spent the first six weeks at home blissfully ensconced in our newborn bubble, we’ve gone gently, relishing Elsie’s littleness.
+From the beginning, when we spent the first six weeks at home blissfully wrapped in our newborn bubble, we’ve gone gently, relishing Elsie’s littleness.
 I’ve held her for countless naps – totally mesmerised by her softly sleeping little face, delighted in her giggles, read her favourite books a million times over and really enjoyed all the amazing milestones the first year brings.
 Not all days have been easy, of course – but in every day, there is magic to be found.

 By November last year, it was time to dip my toe into work again.
 Just a little with some wonderful, long-standing clients who were patiently awaiting my return.
 And it’s been lovely to do so.
 With a busy, curious 18 month old now in tow, sitting down at my laptop to work definitely feels like a break!
 By February, I’d found a nice little rhythm – balancing my primary role as mum with some really rewarding writing projects.
-But now, everything has changed again with COVID-19.
+But now, everything has changed again with COVID.

 Today is our 40th day of isolation.
 Or thereabouts – it’s hard to keep track!
 Admittedly, for Elsie and I – in a purely practical sense – it hasn’t been a huge transition.
 Our days were already pretty quiet: venturing out to see family and friends, visit the library and do our weekly swimming lesson and music playgroup, but other than that happily spending the majority of our time at home.
-That’s exactly what we’ve always wanted for our kids; a slow, simple childhood anchored in the soothing presence of home.
+That’s what we’ve always wanted for our kids; a slow, simple childhood anchored in the soothing presence of home.

 Having already worked from home for the last six years, nothing about my working environment has changed.
 Except that my husband, Steve, is now also working from home in a makeshift office in our spare bedroom.
 It’s been lovely to eat lunch together and catch up throughout the day for a quick cuppa.
 Elsie has also loved crashing his conference calls and entertaining his colleagues!